aetherbird/auto_compressor/README.md

 # auto_compressor.go

-A simple command-line tool designed to compress MP4 video files to a desired output size using FFmpeg.
+A command-line tool for Linux, designed to compress MP4 video files to a desired output size using FFmpeg.
 Calculates the appropriate video bitrate based on the duration of the video and compresses it to the target size while maintaining audio quality.

 ## Dependencies